Operating System Deprecation Notice

 |

-*We recommend using the latest drivers available for your GPU.
+¹ We recommend the using latest graphics drivers for your GPU

 Host specs